"A study published in 2020 found that the existing 'one-size-fits-all' approach to CPR training is insufficient" (Dobbie et al., 2020)

 What is the Current Situation?

-The NHS Race & Health Observatory found that 26% of Black, Asian and minority ethnic people, when surveyed, believed that a cardiac arrest and a heart attack are the same things, while 33% weren’t confident as to whether they are the same or different.
+The NHS Race & Health Observatory found that 26% of people from ethnic minority backgrounds when surveyed, believed that a cardiac arrest and a heart attack are the same things, while 33% weren’t confident as to whether they are the same or different.
 Furthermore, 47% of people from these backgrounds had never received any training to help someone experiencing a cardiac arrest.

 Understanding the Barriers